 To start coding, install essential tools based on your chosen language:

-on Ubuntu or the equivalent on Fedora.Additionally, set up appropriate debuggers like gdb
+build-essential on Ubuntu or the equivalent on Fedora.Additionally, set up appropriate debuggers like gdb for C/C++.

 Use Git’s command-line interface for efficient version control: